Mind Your Business (song)

-"Mind Your Business" is a song by American recording artists will.i.am and Britney Spears, released through Epic Records on July 21, 2023 and is her final single overall.
+"Mind Your Business" is a song by American recording artists will.i.am and Britney Spears, released through Epic Records on July 21, 2023.
 The single marks will.i.am and Spears's fourth collaboration, following "Big Fat Bass" (2011), "Scream & Shout" (2012), and "It Should Be Easy" (2013).
 "Mind Your Business" received mostly negative reviews, with reviewers criticizing the production, vocals, and lyrics.

 Background and release

 Music is therapy for lots of people.
 Dancing is therapy for lots of people [...] and when you have that connection with music and rhythm and song and melody and harmony, and you express yourself through that, it helps you with anything that you're going through, and I see that every time I see [Britney] dance on her Instagram.
 I light up because I see how much she loves music.
 To collaborate with her now and then — when you're in the studio and you're making music, that's the only thing that matters — so I see the same light, the same joy, the same love and passion.